-3.6.3.1 Ancillary Equipment
+Formatted: Normal, Space After: 0 pt

+Formatted: Font: Bold Formatted: Normal table content, No widow/orphancontrol

+Formatted Table Formatted: Left Formatted: Left

+Formatted: Normal table content, No widow/orphancontrol

+Formatted: Normal Formatted: Font: 10.5 pt Formatted: Font: 10.5 pt Formatted: Font: 10.5 pt

+1539 1540 QIBA Amyloid PET Profile

-- 166 3.6.3.1.1 Radionuclide Calibrator - 167 The following guidelines are collected from ANSI standard N42.13, 2004 and IAEA Technical Report Series - 168 TRS-454.
-All requirements assume measurements on unit doses of amyloid tracer and that calibration - sources are in the 'syringe' geometry (i.e., no bulk doses). - The Constancy test ensures reproducibility of an activity measurement over a long period of time by - measuring a long-lived source of known activity. - 172 The Accuracy test ensures that the activity values determined by the radionuclide calibrator are correct and - 173 traceable to national or international standards within reported uncertainties. - 174 The Linearity test confirms that, for an individual radionuclide, the same calibration setting can be applied 175 to obtain the correct activity readout over the range of use for that radionuclide calibrator.
+3.6.3.1.1 3.6.3.1.1 Radionuclide Calibrator

+The following guidelines are collected from ANSI standard N42.13, 2004 and IAEA Technical Report Series TRS 454.
+All requirements assume measurements on unit doses of amyloid tracer and that calibration sources are in the 'syringe' geometry (i.e., no bulk doses).

+The Constancy test ensures reproducibility of an activity measurement over a long period of time by measuring a long lived source of known activity.

+The Accuracy test ensures that the activity values determined by the radionuclide calibrator are correct and traceable to national or international standards within reported uncertainties.

+The Linearity test confirms that, for an individual radionuclide, the same calibration setting can be applied to obtain the correct activity readout over the range of use for that radionuclide calibrator.
-Parameter Entity/Actor Specification Constancy Technologist Shall be evaluated daily (or after any radionuclide calibrator

-Parameter Entity/Actor Specification event) using a NIST-traceable (or equivalent) simulated 18F, Cs-137, or Co-57 radionuclide calibrator standard and confirmed that net measured activity differs by no greater than $\pm 2.5\%$ from the expected value.
+Parameter Entity/Actor Specification 1 Constancy Technologist Shall be evaluated daily (or after any radionuclide calibrator event) using a NIST traceable (or equivalent) simulated 18F, Cs-137, or Co-57 radionuclide calibrator standard and confirmed that net measured activity differs by no greater than ±2.5 % from the expected value.
 Accuracy Technologist Shall be evaluated monthly (or after any radionuclide calibrator event) with a NIST-traceable (or equivalent) simulated F-18 radionuclide calibrator standard.
 Shall confirm that net measured activities differ no greater than ±2.5% from expected value.
-The scanner calibration shall be tested using a NIST-traceable (or equivalent) simulated 18F source object, e.g. a uniform cylinder, large enough to avoid partial volume effects or other resolution losses.
-Linearity Technologist or Radiation safety officer or Qualified Medical Physicist Shall be evaluated annually (or after any radionuclide calibrator event) using either 18F or Tc-99m and should be within ±2.5 % of the true value over an operating range of 37-1110 MBq (1 to 30 mCi) and the true value is determined by a linear fit (to the log data) over the same operating range.
+Linearity Technologist or Radiation safety officer or Qualified Medical Physicist Shall be evaluated annually (or after any radionuclide calibrator event) using either 18F or Tc-99m and should be within ±2.5 % of the true value over an operating range of 37 1110 MBq (1 to 30 mCi) and the true value is determined by a linear fit (to the log data) over the same operating range.
 PET Radiation Dose Dose Calibrator Shall record the radiation dose from the administered activity and accompanying information in a DICOM Radiopharmaceutical Administration Radiation Dose Structured Report.